-Table 14.
-Mean (±SD) weight (kg) of juvenile White Sturgeon captured in the sampling zones of the Lower Columbia River during the 2013, 2014, 2015, and 2016 stock assessments.
-Sampling zones represent 11.2 km increments starting from Hugh L. Table 15.
-Mean (\pm SD) relative weight (W_r) of juvenile White Sturgeon by brood year class captured in the Lower Columbia River during the 2013, 2014, 2015, and 2016 stock assessments.
-Year class of hatchery origin fish was determined by external mark of removed lateral scutes and PIT tag.
-Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural Table 16.
-Mean relative weight (W_t) of juvenile White Sturgeon by sampling zone in the Lower Columbia River captured during the 2013, 2014, 2015, and 2016 stock assessment.
-Sampling zones represent 11.2 km increments starting from Hugh L. Table 17.
-Samples collected for hatchery-origin White Sturgeon for assignment of sex and stage of maturity including gonad biopsies and plasma for plasma sex steroid work.
+Table 12.
+Mean \pm SD fork length (cm) by brood year class of juvenile White Sturgeoncaptured in the Lower Columbia River during the 2013 through 2017 stock assessments.Year class of hatchery origin fish was determined by external mark of removed lateralscutes and PIT tag.Individuals with no PIT tag administered by the hatchery or lateral

+Table 15.
+Mean (±SD) weight (kg) of juvenile White Sturgeon captured in the samplingzones of the Lower Columbia River during the 2013 through 2017 stock assessments.Sampling zones represent 11.2 km increments starting from Hugh L. Keenleyside Damand moving downstream to the US Border.52

-Table 18.
-Assignment of sex for hatchery-origin White Sturgeon by year class.
-Fishwere captured in the Lower Columbia River in 2015 (fall) and 2016 (spring and fall).
-Yearclass of hatchery origin fish was determined by external mark of removed lateral scutesand PIT tag..54
+Table 16.
+Mean (\pm SD) relative weight (W_r) of juvenile White Sturgeon by brood yearclass captured in the Lower Columbia River during the 2013 through 2017 stockassessments.
+Year class of hatchery origin fish was determined by external mark ofremoved lateral scutes and PIT tag.
+Individuals with no PIT tag administered by thehatchery or lateral scutes removed were considered wild fish as a product of naturalreproduction and of unknown age.53

+Table 17.
+Mean relative weight (W_r) of juvenile White Sturgeon by sampling zone in the Lower Columbia River captured during the 2013 through 2017 stock assessment.Sampling zones represent 11.2 km increments starting from Hugh L. Keenleyside Dam and moving downstream to the US Border.54

+Table 18: Counts of hatchery-released year classes captured in the US and Canada during the stock assessment program by sampling year (values shown in Figure 24)...60

+Table 19.
+Samples collected from 2015-2017 for hatchery-origin White Sturgeon forassignment of sex and stage of maturity including gonad biopsies and plasma forplasma sex steroid work.63